 This depends on sufficient medical and scientific knowledge on rare diseases and on appropriate health care policy.
 However, due to the rare nature of the diseases, there has been a lack of awareness of and knowledge on rare diseases among researchers, health care professionals and policy makers.

-To counter these deficits, Orphanet which was established in France in 1997 by the INSERM (French National Institute for Health and Medical Research), became a European project in 2000, and has since grown to become a network of 41 countries and the reference resource on rare diseases, funded by grants from the European Commission and individual Member States.
+To counter these deficits, Orphanet which was established in France in 1997 by INSERM (French National Institute for Health and Medical Research), became a European project in 2000, and has since grown to become a network of 41 countries and the reference resource on rare diseases, funded by grants from the European Commission and individual Member States.
 The goals of Orphanet are to improve the visibility of rare diseases, to provide high-quality information about rare diseases, and to contribute to generate knowledge on rare diseases.
 To this end, Orphanet maintains and offers a range of services, including a nomenclature of rare diseases cross-referenced with other terminologies, as well as a classification of rare diseases, an encyclopaedia on rare diseases and associated genes (written by experts and peer-reviewed, elaborating on different aspects such as clinical features, diagnosis, epidemiology, treatment, etiology and prognosis), an inventory of orphan drugs and a directory of expert services (such as expert centres, medical laboratories and diagnostic tests, patient organisations, research projects, clinical trials, patients registries and biobanks in the different countries of the Orphanet consortium).

-As Orphanet has become a European endeavor, the website and the information contained in the database is published in English and concomitantly and progressively translated in different European languages, including French, Spanish, Italian, German, Dutch, Portuguese and Polish.
+As Orphanet has become a European endeavor, the website and the information contained in the database is published in English and concomitantly and progressively translated in different European languages, including French, Spanish, Italian, German, Dutch, Portuguese, Polish and Czech.
 More languages will be added in the future.
 In Belgium, the NIHDI finances Sciensano to translate the Orphanet encyclopedia, terminology and structural webpages into Dutch.
 On the other hand, the Terminology Centre -hosted at the Federal Public Service Health, Food Chain Safety and Environment- works on a Dutch version of the Snomed-CT terminology, to be used in health information systems.
 We work together with representatives of the Terminology Centre with the common aim to integrate high quality rare disease terms and improve rare disease coding in health information systems.